 With the rise of digital technologies, customers want a seamless experience across multiple channels that can be connected to their phones.
 Omni-channel banking integrates various touchpoints, such as mobile banking apps, websites, and social media.

-Don’t we all appreciate a personalized experience from our favourite chains?
+Don’t we all appreciate a personalized experience from our favorite chains?
 The same applies to receiving tailored preferences in the digital era.
 Banks can segment their customer base and introduce targeted marketing campaigns.

 A customer’s journey with a bank starts with onboarding and account opening.
-The first engagement with the bank should be a simplified process and streamlined for customers to follow.
+The first engagement with the bank should be a simplified process that customers can follow.

 3. Ticketless WhatsApp Queuing System